Nhon-Nguyen/Nhon-Nguyen.github.io/Cloud Wireguard VPN Using Docker/INSTALLATION PROCESS.md

 # Connect My Laptop to Wireguard VPN
 - On the left is my ip before I connect to Wireguard
-- On the right is my ip after I connected to wireguar
+- On the right is my ip after I connected to Wireguard
 <img width="960" alt="before" src="https://user-images.githubusercontent.com/114501322/202930108-d00f60bf-7528-4150-9c0b-105a98a5df29.png">